-For RQ2, Section~\ref{sec:evaluation} outlines a two-tiered evaluation methodology designed to assess annotation accuracy and reliability while addressing challenges such as linguistic ambiguity and variation in privacy policy phrasing.
-Applying the outlined approach, our evaluation involves a comparative analysis of eight publicly available LLMs against a manually curated ground truth dataset of 200 privacy policies of Android applications.
+Addressing RQ2, Section~\ref{sec:evaluation} outlines a two-tiered evaluation framework that assesses annotation quality while accounting for linguistic ambiguity and policy variation.
+This includes a comparative analysis of seven publicly available LLMs against a manually curated ground truth dataset comprising 200 privacy policies from Android applications.